stateofca/opencred/README.md

 * The response will contain an `exchange` object with a `state` that is either `pending`, `active`, `complete`, or `invalid` with additional results.

+#### Redirecting users to the verification UI

+For native workflows, the create exchange response includes a `continuationUrl` that you can use to redirect users to OpenCred's verification UI in a new window.
+This enables HTTP clients to avoid building their own verification interface.

+To use this flow:

+1. Create an exchange with `POST /workflows/{workflowId}/exchanges`.
+2. Open the `continuationUrl` in a new window or tab (e.g.
+   `window.open(continuationUrl)`).
+The user completes the verification in that window.
+3. Poll the exchange status with `GET /workflows/{workflowId}/exchanges/{exchangeId}` until the `state` is `complete` or `invalid`.
+4. The user closes the verification window when done and returns to your application.

 ## Testing

 ### Load Testing